bTCpy/monopoly/README.md

 *   **Automatic Invoices:** Generates Lightning invoices (BOLT11) for buy-ins.
 *   **Instant Settlement:** The game server manages the pot using a custodial Cashu wallet for speed and ease of use.
 *   **Cash Out:** At the end of the game, the winner receives a Cashu token containing the entire pot.
 Redeem it using your Cashu wallet of choice (e.g. [Cashu.me](https://wallet.cashu.me/))
+*   **Offline Mode:** Play offline by installing the app as a PWA directly from your browser.

 ---